-The Bristol Bay ecosystem is already under stress from climate change and warming ocean temperatures, but now two enormous development proposals threaten to squeeze the Bay between potential sources of massive environmental contamination—one seaward and one landward.
+The Bristol Bay ecosystem is already under stress from climate change and warming ocean temperatures, but now an enormous development proposal threatens the Bay...
+Pebble Mine.

 Beyond these potentially devastating ecological consequences, there is a simple economic argument against the two developments: in contrast to the short-term profits of drilling and mining, the natural resources of the Bristol Bay watershed are renewable and contribute $2 billion each year to Alaska’s economy.
 This economic value is dependent on the region’s pure clean water, healthy habitat, and pristine wilderness setting.
 These proposed developments pose an enormous and unacceptable risk to Alaska’s economy.